Viewing Logs¶

 Using CloudWatch Logs as data source in Grafana¶

-Follow the documentation to enable Amazon CloudWatch as a data source.
-Make sure to provide permissions.
+Follow the documentation to enable Amazon CloudWatch as a data source in your Grafana workspace.

 Tip